 IssuesTackling Coastal Challenges

 The Coastal States Organization works with the nation’s coastal States, Territories, and Commonwealths to address coastal management issues on local, regional, and national scales.
+We use research, outreach, and education to bring the latest science, and policy to coastal managers.
+And we connect decision-makers with coastal science, social trends, and cutting-edge policy to strengthen and preserve ecosystems and communities across the nation.

 The Community Rating System (CRS) is a voluntary program under the Federal Emergency Management Agency (FEMA) National Floodplain Program (NFIP).
 The goal of the CRS is to reduce flood damages to insurable property, encourage both local hazard mitigation activities and increase NFIP participation.
 Nationwide, many Coastal Programs have prioritized CRS as a platform for supporting communities to achieve coastal resilience.